Home / OLSAS Application Guide / OLSAS – Queen’s University

 • Competitive applicants typically have a minimum cumulative B+ undergraduate average and an average of A- (roughly 80-84%) in the last 2 years of their undergraduate degree program.

-• To be considered, you should obtain a minimum score of 600 on the GMAT and a minimum score of 158 (75th percentile) on the LSAT.
+• To be considered for the JD/MBA, you should obtain a minimum score of at least 158 (75th percentile) on the LSAT.

 3. If applicable, you should receive an acceptable score on the iBT TOEFL test, as required by the Faculty of Law and the School of Business.